 Second-parent adoption is the adoption of a child by a second parent in the home who is not married to the legal parent of the child.
-A second-parent adoption allows a second parent to adopt a child without the "first parent" losing any parental rights.
-Adoptive parents usually have the same rights as biological parents in custody and visitation matters in most States that allow for this type of adoption.
-Second-parent adoption is not allowed in all States.
-In this section, you will find information about second-parent adoptions that can be relevant to many different types of families, including lesbian, gay, bisexual, and transgender (LGBT) families.
-(Stepparent adoption is addressed elsewhere.)
+A second-parent adoption allows a second parent to adopt their partner’s child without the “first parent” losing any parental rights.
+Adoptive parents usually have the same rights as biological parents in custody and visitation matters in States that allow second-parent adoption.
+In this section, you will find information about second-parent adoptions relevant to many different types of families, including lesbian, gay, bisexual, transgender, and questioning (LGBTQ) families.

 Same-Sex Spouses Turn to Adoption to Protect Parental Rights